janosgyerik/code-reviews-in-practice/README.md

 In the context of this document, code review is about getting your changes reviewed by another programmer before merging it into the main code-base of a project.
 Ideally the reviewer is in the same team and has a good understanding of the project.
 But it could be any other programmer.
 It's crucial to have *somebody else* review your work.
 There can be multiple reviewers, but there should be at least one.

-The review is an iterative process: the reviewer suggests improvements, you make corrections, and the reviewer checks again.
-Repeat until the code looks good enough (to the reviewer).
+Code review is an iterative process: the reviewer suggests improvements, you make corrections as appropriate, and the reviewer checks again.
+Repeat until the code looks good enough.

 What benefits can you expect?
 -----------------------------